-Marcia and John Goldman are Bay Area natives who grew up in families with a strong commitment to giving back to their community through volunteerism and charitable giving.
+Marcia and John Goldman are Bay Area natives who both grew up in families with a strong commitment to giving back to their community through volunteerism and charitable giving.
 The Jewish values of tzedakah (charity based on righteousness, fairness, and justice) and tikkun olam (humanity’s shared responsibility to “repair the world”) were deeply ingrained in them at an early age.
-Throughout their adult lives they have donated their time, skills, and resources to a variety of causes and organizations.
-By example and through participation, they have passed these values on to their children, now adults starting their own families.
+Throughout their adult lives, they have donated their time, skills, and resources to a variety of causes and organizations.
+By example and through participation, they have passed these values on to their children and now to their grandchildren.